YosysHQ-Docs/AppNote-109/docs/source/index.rst

 actual element of the language where the behavior of the design is specified, for example, using Boolean functions, sequences, and other expressions.
 SVA introduces different kind of assertions discussed in the following sections.

+Some benefits of SVA are:

+* Enables protocols to be specified and verified using unambiguous constructs.
+* Highly improves IP reuse.
+Interface assertions in the IP can be used as monitors for simulation/FPV to ensure correct integration.
+* Reduces Time to Market (TTM).
+* Assertions can be used instead of comments to document in a concise way design behaviors in a common and expressive language.

+Among others.

 There are two kinds of assertions: *immediate* and *concurrent*.
 Immediate assertions are further divided into simple and deferred